NKS8/Rutgers_DS_Project_2/README.md

 The third query takes Netflix names and adds their release dates, but also takes different works with the same titles to show the need to be alert when using SQL
 ![image](https://github.com/Lubinl/Rutgers_DS_Project_2/blob/d82f3b625ae60c30978b2d593024f535826ca2a9/images/release.png)

 In addition, 1.b tables are created and data were imported to the tables.

 1.b.2
-     - Tested all tables by running queries for each tables
+     - Tested all tables by running queries for each tables.
      - Run some queries extract some information such as testing occurences of the movies and searched some movie titles.
+     - For example, run query on ntfl_languages table where language was an Italian.

 #